 - 4 cups vegetable broth or stock

-Combine the dried beans, sliced scallions, whole garlic cloves, bay leaf, and stock or broth in the slow cooker.
+- Combine the dry (raw) beans, sliced scallions, whole garlic cloves, bay leaf, and stock or broth in the slow cooker.

 Have a happy and healthy week!